 Stress And Depression

-Extreme chronic stress is known to evolve into depression, but there is also evidence of a biological connection.
-Personality and mood disorders will often develop in superficial siderosis patients when cerebellar degeneration is present.
-New studies have shown the cerebellum plays a critical role in mood function.
+Chronic stress is known to evolve into depression, but there is also evidence of a biological connection.
+Overview Superficial siderosis progression may have profound...
+More and mood disorders will often develop in superficial siderosis patients when cerebellar degeneration is present.
+Published reports have shown the cerebellum plays a critical role in mood function.

-Loss of concentration, sleep disturbance, cognitive and behavior changes can either trigger depression or be brought on by depression.
-Enhanced physical pain or fatigue can be a real consequence of a depressive state.
-Friends or family often dismiss feelings of sadness as run-of-the-mill, so they miss the signs of genuine distress.
+Loss of concentration, sleep disturbance, and cognitive or behavior changes can trigger episodes of depression or result from depression.
+In addition, physical pain or Overview Fatigue is one of the most common symptoms in mid-l...
+More can be a consequence of a depressive state.
+Unfortunately, friends or family often dismiss feelings of sadness as run-of-the-mill, so they miss real signs of genuine distress.

-The years have been very hard on Gary.
+The last two years have been very hard on Gary.
 He had to give up his job.
 His doctors stopped his driving.
 A sister lost her battle with cancer.
-Stress and anxiety continue to build.
-His physical deterioration has progressed into constant pain, extreme headaches, hearing loss and feelings of isolation.
-But the most significant noticeable and frightening change was his short-term memory.
+Stress and anxiety continued to build.
+His physical deterioration has progressed to constant pain, extreme Overview It is challenging to pinpoint the exact cause of su...
+More, hearing loss, and feelings of isolation.
+But the most significantly noticeable and frightening change was his Overview Short-term memory is your ability to store small am...
+More.
 I could feel the depression taking hold.
 It continued to worry me for months.
-We were sitting in the kitchen just before Christmas in 2016 when the conversation turned to Robin Williams.
+Finally, we were sitting in the kitchen just before Christmas in 2016 when the conversation turned to Robin Williams.
 Gary said, in a moment of honesty, he understood what drove Robin to commit suicide.

-Gary entered the Veterans Administration healthcare system in January of 2017.
+Gary entered the Veterans Healthcare System in January of 2017.
 I brought up our conversation from December in his interview.
-Depression and suicide are two big trigger words within the VA.
-Gary explained he now understood what would drive someone to take their life.
+Depression and suicide are two very big trigger words within the Veterans Healthcare System.
+Gary felt he understood what would drive someone to take their life.
 During his appointment with his neuropsychologist, Dr. Fazio recommended he begin a mental healthcare treatment plan.
 Gary has chosen to decline therapy.
 I was given instructions for emergency intervention if it ever becomes necessary.

-Superficial Siderosis is a life-challenging event.
-Personality or mood changes are frightening for everyone especially if the cause is organic.
+A diagnosis of superficial siderosis is a life-challenging event.
+Personality or mood changes are frightening, especially if the cause is organic.
 Treatment can help ease depression, so it’s crucial caregivers recognize when it’s time to intervene.
 It’s important to keep the conversation going.